-Appendix D - Calculating Hardness in Protected Surface Waters Receiving Stormwater Discharges for Hardness Dependent Metals - Appendix D describes establishing the hardness level for an operator's protected surface water.
+Appendix C - Calculating Hardness in Protected Surface Waters Receiving Stormwater Discharges for Hardness Dependent Metals - Appendix D describes establishing the hardness level for an operator's protected surface water.
 This appendix provides guidance to operators for determining their protected surface water's hardness level and is calculated up to 400mg/ L to reflect hardness conditions in Arizona's waters.
 The 2010 MSGP contained tables with ranges of hardness values to determine the surface water quality standard.
 The 2019 MSGP implements the use of a formula to calculate the surface water quality standard based on the hardness value.
-The change was made in response to updates in Arizona's Surface Water Quality Standards Rule (A.A.C.
+The change was made to update for values to reflect the Surface Water Quality Standards Rule (A.A.C.
 R18-11 Appendix A tables 2 through 9).